- Online: February, July

 Supplementary exam for

-Students may apply for credit for previous tertiary study in accordance with the Credit Transfer Procedure
+Students may apply for credit for previous tertiary study, approved training or informal and non-formal learning in accordance with the Credit Transfer Procedure

 Credit will be granted only for subjects completed in the 5 years prior to the commencement of this course